Are the Four Horsemen of Revelation Riding Today?

 Currently, one of the major drivers of inflation is the rising price of oil.
 Nearly all transport systems are dependent on oil.
 So this single commodity affects the price of almost everything.

 But that alone does not explain all the causes of today’s inflation.
-Many of the Western nations enacted massive spending programs to deal with the economic fallout of the COVID-19 pandemic and lockdowns of the last two years.
+Many of the Western nations enacted massive spending programs to deal with the economic fallout of the COVID-19 pandemic and lockdowns.
 The enormous spending caused inflationary pressures, driving up the costs of goods.
-The U.S. national debt has risen around $10 trillion in the last four years and doubled in the last 10 years to an astronomical $30 trillion.

 The prophecy of the black horse specifically mentions huge price increases for wheat and barley (Revelation 6:6).
-Expect to pay more for a loaf of bread and other food necessities.
+We can expect to pay more for a loaf of bread and other food necessities.

 But the worst famine of all is described by the prophet Amos.
 He prophesied of a coming famine “of hearing the words of the LORD” (Amos 8:11).
 Though they now have access to the Bible, more and more people will refuse to hear, read or respond to it.